 SUB-THEME: Sound, Body Movement and Hierarchy in the Arts of the Riau Archipelago

 Dates: Wednesday 14th to Friday 16th January, 2015

 Place: The Music Auditorium, Sir Zelman Cowen School of Music, Clayton Campus, Monash University, Melbourne, Australia

 Recently a growing literature has emerged on the phenomena of sound and body movement in relation to the human emotions and senses, but it has not dealt adequately with the emotional and sensual effects of sound and body movement among musicians, dancers, martial artists, theatre performers and their audiences.
 Nor has it fully explored the musical arts as stylistic expressions of the hierarchy, power, powerless-ness and anomie that may be found in a society’s class structure and the changing class relationships in its history.

-This Symposium will explore the relationships between music, dance, theatre, political hierarchies, the emotions, the senses and traditionally acceptable behaviour.
+This Symposium explored the relationships between music, dance, theatre, political hierarchies, the emotions, the senses and traditionally acceptable behaviour.
 These relationships were mentioned in the Malay literature between the 15th and the 20th centuries and are still strongly apparent among the descendants of the nobility, sea nomads and commoners to this day in the Riau Archipelago.
-The Symposium will also explore recent artistic and socio-political change.
+The Symposium also explored recent artistic and socio-political change.

-The keynote address will be delivered by Professor Leonard Andaya of the University of Hawaii.
+The keynote address was delivered by Professor Leonard Andaya of the University of Hawaii.

-A special Exhibition of Indonesia’s Malay Arts will be officially opened at a reception by the Consul-General of Indonesia, Ibu Dewi Savitri Wahab, on Wednesday 14th January from 4-5pm.
-The Exhibition will be open to the public from 14-28th January 2015.
+A special Exhibition of Indonesia’s Malay Arts was officially opened at a reception by the Consul-General of Indonesia, Ibu Dewi Savitri Wahab, on Wednesday 14th January from 4-5pm.
+The Exhibition was open to the public from 14-28th January 2015.